 In determining whether a pupil may have SEND, consideration will also be given to other factors e.g., attendance, family circumstances, those who perform roles as carers and EAL.
 We recognise that challenging behaviours and withdrawal can mask unmet needs.
 Before deciding that a pupil requires additional support, teachers and the SENCo will review current arrangements to meet the child's needs within class teaching and consider any modifications to arrangements that could be put in place to support progress.

-The school will inform parents of any concerns they have and if they are providing any additional support for the child or placing them on the Special Educational Needs Register.
+The school will inform parents of any concerns they have and if they are providing any additional support for the child.

 Once identified as requiring additional provision, plans will be developed to remove barriers to learning and put in effective support strategies.
-This will be managed through the four-part cycle: Assess, Plan, Do, Review cycle described in the SEND Code of Practice (2015).
-It will enable a growing understanding of pupils needs and the nature of the support the pupil will need to make progress and secure positive outcomes.
+This will be managed through the four-part cycle: Assess, Plan, Do, Review described in the SEND Code of Practice (2015).
+It will enable a growing understanding of pupils' needs and the nature of the support the pupil will need to make progress and secure positive outcomes.
 Depending on the need of each pupil, successive cycles may draw on more detailed approaches, more frequent review and more specialist expertise.

-A Graduated Approach to SEND Support
+A Graduated Approach to SEND Support, in line with guidance form the SEND Code of Practise 2024